 Now, it would be good to find a venue that combines the brewpub curiosity with a true pub atmosphere and confines – luckily that is our very next stop!

-If you haven’t had food yet, now’s the time.
-Starosloviensky Pivovar is the pub-like brewery tap many more well-financed operations could learn a thing or two from.
+Located at the former Starosloviensky Pivovar is the craft beer taproom many more well-financed operations could learn a thing or two from.
 Unpretentious, fairly priced and homely with rustic charm without laying it on thick.
-It looks lived in and well-worn instead of a blank canvas, as so many minipivovary can be.
+It looks lived in and well-worn instead of a blank canvas, as so many can be.

-The environs of a Czech/Slovakian hospoda/pivaren with its own beers.
-Very good beers too, that achieve an impressive standard while also not really asking for any more than to be drunk and enjoyed.
+The environs of a Czech/Slovakian hospoda/pivaren with updated beers.
+Very good beers too.
 This may be why the venue still gets local custom, especially in the evenings.
-For me that places it above the other brewpubs in the city which are more overtly food focused and sterile in atmosphere.
+For me that places it above other similar venues in the city which are more sterile in atmosphere.

 After food it’s always a good idea to go for a stroll to work off some of the excess.
 Slovakian food is great at mopping up litres of beer but dishes like the delicious stodge strapačky can weigh one down.
 We go for a walk out of the old town and towards the university district and city parks where there are two of the city’s finest pubs – arguably two of Slovakia’s finest.